 After your cycle, rinse your yoni cup first in cold water to help avoid discoloration and odor.
 Then wash thoroughly using hot water and mild oil-free soap.

 Avoid strong cleaners or anything that may irritate your skin if not completely washed off.
 Use a soft rag to wipe away any buildup.
 Clear the four holes at the top of your yoni cup by passing water through the holes or using a disposable toothpick.
-You can choose to disinfect your yoni cup between cycles by placing it in a pot of boiling water for 4–5 minutes (but not more than 7 min).
+You can choose to disinfect your yoni cup between cycles by placing it in a pot of boiling water for 5 - 10 min.